 Eighty-three percent of marketers say that video offers good ROI.
 Videos can be in the form of:

-Make sure that your website provides buyers with convenience.
+Make sure your website provides buyers convenience.

 Some of the information to include:

 It’s also important to use a good CRM to monitor your website traffic.
-This way, you can tell where most of your traffic is coming from, your click-through rates, your bounce rates, etc. You gain insights into what’s working or not and improve marketing campaigns.
+This way, you can tell where most of your traffic is coming from, your click-through rates, bounce rates, etc. You gain insights into what’s working or not and improve marketing campaigns.

 Fifty-six percent of new buyers start their research at 3rd party sites before visiting the dealer website.
-Your content should be available beyond your own website.
+Your content should be available beyond your website.

 Consider that search is evolving and that by 2020, 50 percent of searches will be voice-based.